sxudan/live_file_publisher/README.md

 # Introduction

-live_file_publisher is a Flutter package that enables you to seamlessly publish live video streams to RTSP or RTMP servers within your Flutter applications.
+live_file_publisher is a Flutter package that enables you to seamlessly publish your video file to RTSP or RTMP servers within your Flutter applications.

 ## Features